Yemen: Ancient history

 A Kendite prince called Yazid bin Kabshat rebelled against Abraha and his Arab Christian allies.
 A truce was reached once the Great Dam of Marib had suffered a breach.
-Abraha died around 570 AD; Sources regarding his death are available from the Qur'an and Hadith.
-The Sasanid Empire annexed Aden around 570 AD.
+Abraha died around 570.
+The Sasanid Empire annexed Aden around 570.
 Under their rule, most of Yemen enjoyed great autonomy except for Aden and Sana'a.
-This era marked the collapse of ancient South Arabian civilization since the greater part of the country was under several independent clans until the arrival of Islam in 630 AD.
+This era marked the collapse of ancient South Arabian civilization, since the greater part of the country was under several independent clans until the arrival of Islam in 630.

 Middle Ages

 Advent of Islam and the three dynasties

-Muhammad sent his cousin Ali to Sana'a and its surroundings around 630 AD.
+Muhammad sent his cousin Ali to Sana'a and its surroundings around 630.
 At the time, Yemen was the most advanced region in Arabia.
 The Banu Hamdan confederation was among the first to accept Islam.
 Muhammad sent Muadh ibn Jabal, as well to Al-Janad, in present-day Taiz, and dispatched letters to various tribal leaders.
-The reason behind this was the division among the tribes and the absence of a strong central authority in Yemen during the days of the prophet.

-Major tribes, including Himyar, sent delegations to Medina during the "year of delegations" around 630–631 AD.
-Several Yemenis accepted Islam before the year 630, such as Ammar ibn Yasir, Al-Ala'a Al-Hadrami, Miqdad ibn Aswad, Abu Musa Ashaari, and Sharhabeel ibn Hasana.
+Major tribes, including Himyar, sent delegations to Medina during the "year of delegations" around 630–631.
+Several Yemenis accepted Islam before 630, such as Ammar ibn Yasir, Al-Ala'a Al-Hadrami, Miqdad ibn Aswad, Abu Musa Ashaari, and Sharhabeel ibn Hasana.
 A man named 'Abhala ibn Ka'ab Al-Ansi expelled the remaining Persians and claimed he was a prophet of Rahman.
 He was assassinated by a Yemeni of Persian origin called Fayruz al-Daylami.
 Christians, who were mainly staying in Najran along with Jews, agreed to pay jizyah (جِـزْيَـة), although some Jews converted to Islam, such as Wahb ibn Munabbih and Ka'ab al-Ahbar.

 Yemen was stable during the Rashidun Caliphate.
-Yemeni tribes played a pivotal role in the Islamic expansion of Egypt, Iraq, Persia, the Levant, Anatolia, North Africa, Sicily, and Andalusia.
-Yemeni tribes who settled in Syria, contributed significantly to the solidification of Umayyad rule, especially during the reign of Marwan I. Powerful Yemenite tribes such as Kinda were on his side during the Battle of Marj Rahit.
+Yemeni tribes played a pivotal role in the Islamic expansion into Egypt, Iraq, Persia, the Levant, Anatolia, North Africa, Sicily, and Andalusia.
+Yemeni tribes who settled in Syria contributed significantly to the solidification of Umayyad rule, especially during the reign of Marwan I. Powerful Yemenite tribes such as Kinda were on his side during the Battle of Marj Rahit.

-Several emirates led by people of Yemeni descent were established in North Africa and Andalusia.
-Effective control over entire Yemen was not achieved by the Umayyad Caliphate.
-Imam Abdullah ibn Yahya Al-Kindi was elected in 745 AD to lead the Ibāḍī movement in Hadramawt and Oman.
-He expelled the Umayyad governor from Sana'a and captured Mecca and Medina in 746.
-Al-Kindi, known by his nickname "Talib al-Haqq" (seeker of truth), established the first Ibadi state in the history of Islam but was killed in Taif around 749.